xchen2763/Kolmogorov-Arnold-Networks/README.md

 # KAN as Interpretable Alternatives to MLPs for Symbolic Function Regression

-This is the github repo for the final project of the course EECS6699: Mathematics of Deep Learning.
+This is the github repo for the final project of the Columbia University course EECS6699: Mathematics of Deep Learning.
 Our project is focused on studying the characteristics of Kolmogorov-Arnold Networks (KANs), which are promising alternatives to Multi-Layer Perceptrons (MLPs).
 The original paper: ["KAN: Kolmogorov-Arnold Networks"](https://arxiv.org/abs/2404.19756).

 Authors: Haoyu Dong, Xudong Chen, Yu Jia, Jiajun Jiang